The history curriculum is designed to ensure appropriate diversity in the significant figures that children learn about.

-At Bromet Primary School we thoroughly enjoy and engage well in our history topics, through a range of mediums.
-This inspires pupils’ curiosity to know more about the past.
-As we believe “a high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world” (National Curriculum).
+At Bromet Primary School we thoroughly enjoy and engage well in our history topics, through a range of mediums with the aim to encourage inquisitive learners and inspire pupils’ curiosity to know more about the past.
+At Bromet, we believe “a high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world” (National Curriculum).

 We focus a lot on pupil voice and provide the children the opportunity to express their ideas and understanding.

 "History is about the past and learning about important people, like Florence Nightingale.
 I enjoy learning about famous people and looking at pictures from a long time ago."
 (Year 2 pupil)

 "I love learning about the past and finding out about things that were different - like laws.
 I really like history trips as well!"
 (Year 4 pupil)

 “I like history because you learn about all of the different cultures and their past.
 I also like that you learn all about how people learnt in the past, and how different the learning system is now.”
 (Year 6 pupil)